Job & Gertrud Tamaki Professor Saadia M. Pekkanen

 - Picking Winners?
 From Technology Catch-up to the Space Race in Japan.
 (Stanford University Press, 2003).

-- Agents of Design: How and Why Asian States Construct the External Institutions They Do,” in Asian Designs: Risen Powers and the Struggle for International Governance, edited by Saadia M. Pekkanen (revise and resubmit).
+- Agents of Design: How and Why Asian States Construct the External Institutions They Do,” in Asian Designs: Risen Powers and the Struggle for International Governance, edited by Saadia M. Pekkanen (in manuscript).

 - “The International Relations of Asia,” lead co-author with John Ravenhill and Rosemary Foot, in The Oxford Handbook of the International Relations of Asia, edited by Saadia M. Pekkanen, John Ravenhill, and Rosemary Foot (forthcoming, Oxford University Press, 2014).